gradle/gradle/design-docs/incremental-build.md

         boolean hasOverlappingOutputs();
     }

-- Delete the outputs of all tasks if no overlapping outputs are detected.
+- Delete the outputs of all tasks within the same build execution if no overlapping outputs are detected.
     - Retrieve all outputs mapped by task.
     - Delete files and directories.
 - Failure to delete the output (e.g. due to a file lock) results in a failed build caused by a thrown exception.
 Correctness over faulty behavior.